Skip to content

 Midsummer (Summer Solstice)

-Midsummer may simply refer to the period of time centred upon the summer solstice, but more often refers to specific European celebrations that accompany the actual solstice, or that take place around the 24th of June and the preceding evening.
-The exact dates vary between cultures
+Midsummer may simply refer to the period centred upon the summer solstice but more often refers to specific European celebrations that accompany the actual solstice or that take place around 24 June and the preceding evening.
+The exact dates vary between cultures.

-The summer solstice is marked in parts of Ireland by bonfires as well like Bealtaine on the side of the road.
-In rural Ireland communities gather and for their local bonfire and celebrate the longest day of the year with song and dance.
+In parts of Ireland, bonfires, like Bealtaine on the side of the road, mark the summer solstice.
+In rural Ireland, communities gather for their local bonfire and celebrate the longest day of the year with song and dance.

 Lughnasa

-Lughnasa was one of the four main festivals of the medieval Irish calendar: Imbolc at the beginning of February, Beltaine on the first of May, Lughnasa in August and Samhain in October.
+Lughnasa was one of the four principal festivals of the medieval Irish calendar: Imbolc at the beginning of February, Beltaine on 1 May, Lughnasa in August and Samhain in October.
 One early Continental Celtic calendar was based on the lunar, solar, and vegetative cycles, so the actual calendar date in ancient times may have varied.
 Lughnasa marked the beginning of the harvest season, the ripening of first fruits, and was traditionally a time of community gatherings, market festivals, horse races and reunions with distant family and friends.

-In Gaelic folklore, it was a time for handfastings or trial marriages that would last a year and a day, which could then be renewed.
-Many celebrate the holiday today with reunions, bonfires and dancing.
+In Gaelic folklore, it was a time for handfastings or trial marriages that lasted a year and a day and could then be renewed.
+Many celebrate the holiday today with reunions, bonfires, and dancing.

 Autumnal Equinox

-Similar to the St. Patrick’s Day festival, the Autumn/Fall Equinox celebrates when night and day are of equal duration and usually falls in the middle of Fall, around September 21st, specifically when the tilt of the Earth’s axis is inclined neither away from nor towards the Sun, the Sun being vertically above a point on the Equator.
+Similar to the St. Patrick’s Day festival, the Autumn/Fall Equinox celebrates when night and day are of equal duration and usually falls in the middle of Fall, around 21 September, precisely when the tilt of the Earth’s axis is inclined neither away from nor towards the Sun, the Sun being vertically above a point on the Equator.

-The symbol of the sacred day is the cornucopia as all the harvest is collected and the stocks for winter is hoped to be plentiful.
+The symbol of the sacred day is the cornucopia, as all the harvest is collected, and the stocks for winter are hoped to be plentiful.

 Samhain